hiredscorelabs/cornell/README.md

 Cornell will forward the request to the specified url and will record both the request and the response.

-The yaml cassettes will be recorded in dedicated dictory (`cassettes` in the root dir, by default)
+The yaml cassettes will be recorded in dedicated directory (`cassettes` in the root dir, by default)

 For example: